salshyn/PageFossil/README.md

 ## Usage

-To use all PageFossil features you'll first need to navigate to Chrome's list of Extensions and check the box next to PageFossil's **Allow access to file URLs** option.
-The extension is configured to prompt you to do this after installation.
-If you choose note to enable this the extension will still function but BROWSE and manual blockchain registration will be disabled.
+To use all features you need to navigate to Chrome's list of Extensions and check the box next to PageFossil's option labeled **Allow access to file URLs** option.
+The extension should prompt you to do this but if you choose not to, the extension will still partially function.
+CAPTURE, ADD NOTES, the highlighter, SAVE, etc will work fine but BROWSE and manual blockchain registration will be disabled.

 * CAPTURE **copies current web page to a canvas** ~ Displays the canvas in a new tab
 * ADD NOTES **lets you enter some text** ~ Will be encoded in a [QR code](https://en.wikipedia.org/wiki/QR_code) at the bottom (max 256 chars) during SAVE